“Fragile” is a word I’ve found myself mulling over lately. The COVID-19 pandemic has exposed fragility in all its forms with raw candor.

 Those of us on the West Coast are seeing the painful fragility of our habitat.
 This year’s fires are the worst we’ve ever seen—and fire season is far from over.

-Problems we knew about, issues we suspected but tried to ignore, inequities lurking just below the surface—all these frailties have been exposed in ultra-high definition, from the urgency of climate change to the long shadows of slavery and systemic racism.
+Problems we knew about, issues we suspected but tried to ignore, inequities lurking just below the surface—all these frailties have been exposed in ultra-high definition, from climate change to the long shadows of slavery and systemic racism.

 There is No “Going Back to Normal”